 FTR reopens your fallopian tubes if they’re blocked.
 It doesn’t require surgery.

 How it’s done.
 Your doctor won’t need to make any cuts during FTR.
-She’ll use a speculum, which is a tool to keep your vagina open, and then insert a small plastic tube, or catheter through your cervix into your uterus.
+They’ll use a speculum, which is a tool to keep your vagina open, and then insert a small plastic tube, or catheter through your cervix into your uterus.

 Risks.
 There are several risks associated with this procedure.
 First, because the procedure uses X-ray dye and radiation, there can be problems.
 The catheter your doctor uses could also make a hole in your fallopian tube, which could lead to infection or require surgery to repair.